pcardotatgit/Create_a_Webex_Team_Bot/readme.md

 The **BOT WEBEX BEARER TOKEN** token will never expire which allows us to make XDR use it and then make XDR the Intelligence behind the Webex Room.

 The Webex Room becomes a perfect Output interface for XDR workflows.
 Perfect for receiving any workflow logs or debugs.
-Perfect for receiving Alerts from XDR and have Security Opertors seing instantly the alert.
+Perfect for receiving Alerts from XDR and have Security Opertors seing instantly the alerts.

 In order to test, You can use the **send_test_message.py** script to send messages to the Webex Team Room, with the Bot Webex Token.